-- Indicative assessments in this unit are as follows: (1) written examinations; (2) in-semester tests; and (3) professional behaviour (Pass/Fail).
+- Indicative assessments in this unit are as follows: (1) written assessment; (2) in-semester tests; and (3) professional behaviour (Pass/Fail).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written examinations and professional behaviour (Pass/Fail) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour (Pass/Fail) component.